EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 > - System Architecture Design
 > - Breaking Large Tasks into Smaller Tasks
 >
 > I don't typically do well programming in an interview setting.
 Can we do the homework problem you mentioned instead?
-I'm most comfortable with React and Node.js.
+I'm most comfortable with Node.js for APIs and Jade templates for web sites.

 </details>